 “We are strongly committed to impactful, high quality research — to underpin learning and teaching, to address the critical social (including health and school education), economic, cultural and environmental needs of the Faroe Islands, our wider region, and other similar sized countries and territories, and to contribute to wider scientific progress.”

-(from the recently approved strategic plan update of the University)
+(from the recently approved Strategic Plan update of the University)

 3) Sharing knowledge – communication of research results to the local community:

-The University is very active in showcasing the results of new knowledge and research to the community — one example is the Faroese Research Night, a public event organized by the University and the Research Council which is planned to happen in early November.
+The University is very active in showcasing the results of new knowledge and research to the wider Faroese community — one example is the Faroese Research Night, a public event organized by the University and the Research Council which is planned to happen in early November.
 The subject for this year’s event is about projects to contain COVID-19 spread and to improve services.

-More interesting events initiated by the University and their faculty professors:
+More interesting events initiated by the University and their faculty professors

 The Conference is jointly organized by the University of the Faroe Islands and the Law of the Sea Institute of Iceland.
 More information you can find here

-As you can see from Dr. Kunoy’s website, he is chief organizer of this international fisheries’ law conference to be held in the Faroe Islands with the participation of 32 panellists, including judges at international courts and tribunals, prominent professors of international law and well established practitioners.
+As you can see from Dr. Kunoy’s website, he is chief organizer of this international fisheries’ law conference to be held in the Faroe Islands with the participation of 32 panellists, including judges of international courts and tribunals, prominent professors of international law and well established practitioners.

 ….supports research in the Faroe Islands.
 They are the advisory body to the Government and Industry and responsible for Public Science communication.
 On their website you can see the many interesting projects they are funding

 On this website you also find a good overview of all bodies that can fund research locally in the Faroe Islands.
 The list is quite impressive and interesting to all event planners that have to consider proximity to knowledge subjects.